Minneapolis Catholic school shooting: What we know so far

 The shooting occurred just before 8:30 a.m. local time near the start of Mass.
 It was held to mark the first week of classes at Annunciation Catholic School, which is next door to the church, according to O'Hara.

-O'Hara said Westman — using a rifle, shotgun and pistol — stood outside the church and opened fire through its windows.
+O'Hara said the shooter — using a rifle, shotgun and pistol — stood outside the church and opened fire through its windows.

-In a press conference on Wednesday, Annunciation Catholic School principal Matthew DeBoer said staff members moved students under the pews "within seconds" of the shooting.
+In a news conference on Wednesday, Annunciation Catholic School principal Matthew DeBoer said staff members moved students under the pews "within seconds" of the shooting.

 "Adults were protecting children, older children were protecting younger children," he said.
 "It could have been significantly worse without their heroic actions."

+"We urge our leaders and communities to take meaningful steps to address gun violence and the mental health crisis in this country.
+Change is possible, and it is necessary — so that Harper's story does not become yet another in a long line of tragedies."

+On the front steps of the church where Fletcher Merkel was killed the previous day, his father, Jesse Merkel, gave an emotional statement on Thursday remembering his son as a joyful child who "loved his family, friends, fishing, cooking, and any sport he was allowed to play."
+Merkel asked that his son not be defined by the violent act that ended his life, but for the person he was.

-Two children, ages 8 and 10, were killed where they sat in the pews.
-Seventeen other people were injured, including three adult parishioners who were in their 80s and 14 children between the ages of 6 and 15.
-Chief O'Hara said all the injured victims are expected to recover.
+Eighteen other people were injured, including three adult parishioners who were in their 80s and 15 children between the ages of 6 and 15.

+City officials on Thursday revised the number of injured victims from 17 to 18, saying an additional child had been identified.

+Police recovered three shotgun shells, along with 116 rifle rounds.
+One live round was recovered from a handgun that appeared to have malfunctioned and was stuck in the chamber.

+Ten of the injured people were sent to Hennepin Healthcare, a level 1 trauma center.
+At a briefing Thursday morning, medical staff said a child remained in critical condition there.

+Two of the shooting victims were in serious condition, including an adult.
+Six others were in satisfactory condition at the hospital, and one patient was discharged early Thursday, staff said.

-Children's Minnesota hospital officials said Wednesday that three children remained at the hospital and four patients have been discharged.
+Of the seven victims that were sent to Children's Minnesota hospital, officials said Thursday afternoon that one children remained at the facility, and six patients have been discharged.

 Who is the suspect?

-Westman had legally purchased the guns used in the shooting and had no prior criminal record, according to O'Hara.
+Westman had legally purchased the guns used in the shooting and had no prior criminal record, according to O'Hara from the Minneapolis police.

-He added that investigators believe the shooter left writings and YouTube videos in connection to the attack.
+O'Hara said investigators believe the shooter also made YouTube videos in connection to the attack.

 The videos showed guns and weapon magazines marked with handwritten messages referencing names of past mass shooters and other details.
 They also showed the inside of a notebook containing schematic drawings of a church sanctuary hall.